iamdavidxu/Spot/README.md

 This repository contains code for an interactive information web app, created for the _Client-Side Web Development_ course at the UW iSchool.

+Here is the link to access Spotifeel: https://spotifeel-57b89.web.app/

 Group Member:
-David Xu\
+David Xu

 Group Member:
-Rohan Simha\
+Rohan Simha

 Group Member:
 Arav Manchanda